secmon-as-code/alertchain/docs/policy.md

 - `description` (string, optional): Human-readable explanation about the alert
 - `source` (string, optional): Data source
 - `attrs` (array, optional): Array of [Attribute](#Attribute)
+- `data` (any, optional): Original data of the alert.
+This field does not need to be filled in by the Alert Policy.
+It will be provided in Action Policy.

 ### Attribute